-The Graphic Technology Program curriculum develops the skills needed for individuals desiring employment and/or selfemployment as computer graphics professionals.
-The graphics field offers PTI graduates diverse employment opportunities in photography, digital imaging, illustration, desktop publishing, pre-press and imposition, sign design and application, Web site development, and more.
+The Graphic Technology Program curriculum develops the skills needed by individuals desiring employment and/or self-employment as computer graphics professionals.
+The graphics field offers PTI graduates diverse employment opportunities in photography, digital imaging, illustration, desktop publishing, pre-press and imposition, sign design and application, Web site development and more.

-The 18-month program covers a wide variety of assignments similar to those that graduates will be required to produce in the workplace.
-Industry standards are stressed, and creative abilities are challenged, through hands-on applications.
+The program covers a wide variety of assignments similar to those that graduates will be required to produce in the work-place.
+Industry standards are stressed and creative abilities are challenged, through hands-on applications.

-The PTI Graphic Technology Department is a member of the Yakima Advertising Federation (an affiliate of the American Advertising Federation), and the International Sign Association.
-These memberships offer students the opportunity to network with industry professionals, participate in award competition, and other activities.
+The PTI Graphic Technology Department is a member of the Yakima Advertising Federation (an affiliate of the American Advertising Federation) and the International Sign Association.
+These memberships offer students opportunities to network with industry professionals, participate in award competitions and other activities.